Seagate forecasts revenue below estimates

 Seagate Technology Plc (STX.O) reported lower-than-expected quarterly results and forecast second-quarter revenue below market estimates as falling personal computer sales dent demand for hard disk drives.

-Seagate shares fell 5 percent in extended trading after closing at $49.85 (30.89 pounds) on the Nasdaq.
+Seagate shares fell 5 percent in extended trading after closing at $49.85 on the Nasdaq.

 The company said it expects revenue of $3.5-$3.6 billion for the second quarter, below the average analyst estimate of $3.64 billion.